People with disabilities have important rights of access to everyday services. This includes services provided by:

 Failure or refusal to provide a service to a person with disabilities - which is offered to other people - is discrimination unless it can be justified.

 Local services you use most often

 It's a good idea to talk to the service providers you use most often, for example your local doctor's surgery or coffee shop, and explain exactly what your needs are.
 This will help them understand what adjustments they might need to make to the way they provide their services.

 If you find it difficult to access a local service - for example, you cannot call a telephone helpline because you're deaf - you should contact the organisation and let them know.
 It is in their interest to make sure everyone can use their service.

 It's best to offer constructive suggestions as to how the service provider could improve the way its services are provided.
 Explain the difficulty you have in accessing their service and give examples of how other businesses have solved the problem, if you know of any.

 If the service provider agrees to make an adjustment, ask if they can put it in writing.
 This will help you follow up your request if the service provider does not keep their promise.

 You may find it useful to refer service providers to the Equality Commission for Northern Ireland website for more information about making their services accessible to customers with disabilities.
-You could also tell them that the Equality Commission can advise service providers about their responsibilities under the DDA and how they can meet these.
+The Equality Commission can advise service providers about their responsibilities under the DDA and how they can meet these.

 If talking to a service provider about your needs doesn't result in any changes, the first place to turn for help and advice is the Equality Commission for Northern Ireland.
-The commission supports people with disabilities in securing their rights under the Disability Discrimination Act.
+It supports people with disabilities in securing their rights under the DDA.